qubole/qubole-terraform/ranger2/aws/ranger_asg/README.md

-Pre-requisites: Python and aws-cli required on host machine where Terraform scripts will be executed.
+Pre-requisites: Terraform 0.12, Python and aws-cli, Private Key to ssh.

-Terraform script to build infrastructure for RangerAdmin-2 with Autoscaling Groups.
+Terraform script to build infrastructure for RangerAdmin-2 with Autoscaling Groups in Public Subnet.
-Following resources will be provisioned.
+It also creates Ranger Hive Service, Default qbol_user and qubole_health_check policy.

-.
-Ranger DB
+# Following resources will be provisioned.
-.
-Security Groups
+1. Ranger DB
-.
-Application Load Balancer for Solr and Ranger
+2. Security Groups
-.
-Base AMI for Ranger and Solr
+3. Application Load Balancer for Solr and Ranger
-.
-Launch templates for Ranger and Solr Instances
+4. Base AMI for Ranger and Solr
-.
-Auto scaling groups for Ranger and Solr
+5. Launch templates for Ranger and Solr Instances
-.
-Ranger Hive Service and Default qbol_user and qubole_health_check policy
+6. Auto scaling groups for Ranger and Solr

 # Changes required only in terraform.tfvar file.
 # Running the script: